The United Church celebrates International Development Week by lifting up stories of Canadian and global Mission & Service partners.

 The United Nations has developed a roadmap to achieving sustainable development by naming 17 Sustainable Development Goals.
 The UN calls on all nations to do their part to achieve the goals.
 Individuals, wherever they live, can also make an important contribution.
 Sustainable development and the SDGs are further explained in this UN video.

-What Does Sustainable Development Mean for The United Church of Canada?
+What Does Sustainable Development Mean to The United Church of Canada?

 Our faith inspires us to be active participants in healing a torn and broken world.
-In A Song of Faith (2006), we sing:
+In A Song of Faith, we sing:

 and calls us to protect the vulnerable,